oasis-tcs/dps/work-products/metadata-spec/prov.md

 # 6 Provenance Information Model Encoding
+The technical encoding of the information model is specified in both JADN and YAML in the following subsections.

 ## 6.1 JADN Encoding
+The JADN encoding of the data provenance metadata information model is specified in ____.

+Editor's Note to link to file(s) once present

 ## 6.2 YAML Encoding
+The YAML encoding of the data provenance metadata information model is specified in ____.

+Editor's Note to link to file(s) once present

 # 7 Provenance Data Model Encoding
+The information model allows the extraction of informaion from data.

 ## 7.1 JSON Encoding
+The technical encoding of the data provenance metadata data model is specified in ____ for JSON data.

+Editor's Note to link to file(s) once present

 ## 7.2 XML Encoding
+The technical encoding of the data provenance metadata data model is specified in ____ for XML data.

+Editor's Note to link to file(s) once present

 ## 7.3 YAML Encoding
+The technical encoding of the data provenance metadata data model is specified in ____ for YAML data.

+Editor's Note to link to file(s) once present

 ---